 Window Repair Limitations

 These repair instructions are narrowly targeted toward a certain type of window: a single-pane glass window.
 Most windows today are now double-glazed or double-paned.
 Both are terms for windows that have two panes of glass, one in front of the other.
-Between the two panes is a void which is either air or filled with krypton or argon gas.
+Between the two panes is a void that is filled with air or krypton or argon gas.
 If you have one of these types of windows, these repair instructions do not apply.
 The entire sash or window unit will need to be replaced.

 Wear work gloves and safety glasses while completing the repair.